 - Flagship Whole Life: A permanent insurance product that combines the protection of a guaranteed death benefit and cash value accumulation over time.
 Fixed premiums are based on the age of the insured and provide coverage of up to $1,500,000.

-This month is Insure Your Love month.
 If you are interested in learning more about life insurance and want to know what product(s) best fits your needs, call 800-628-6011 or schedule an appointment with a representative.